Welcome

 Supporting Mental Health in the Research Software Community

-"If we want research software to be more sustainable,
+"If we want to make research software more sustainable,

 we have to help sustain the people writing the software too!"

-But perhaps, with the right support, we can help look after each other and ourselves, and help take some of the pressure off and make things easier for ourselves and our colleagues.
+But with the right support, maybe we can help take the pressure off and find ways to look after ourselves and our colleagues.

-My name is Dr Mike Simpson, and I am a Research Software Engineer at Newcastle University.
-I have a long history of mental health issues, and I know how hard it can be to talk about them.
-I also know how hard it can be to ask for help, and how easy it is to feel isolated and alone.
+My name is Mike Simpson, and I am a Research Software Engineer at Newcastle University and a 2025 SSI Fellow.
+I have a long history of mental health issues, and I know how difficult it can be to talk about them, or to ask for help.
 But I've also learned that it's better to talk about an issue before it becomes a problem.

 "It's better to raise a red flag,